MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 You can use the Template Configuration Manager window to configure Word templates for Microsoft Dynamics GP.
 By default, the Word templates functionality is enabled for all companies.
-If you don’t want to use the Word template functionality, you can use this window to disable Word templates.
+If you don't want to use the Word template functionality, you can use this window to disable Word templates.